Harishrao13/impartus_file_scraper/README.md

-# impartus_file_scraper
+# Impartus File Scraper
-Scrapes auto-generated pdfs from impartus
+Python script to scrape auto-generated lecture slides from impartus

+Had to submit in a fuss for crux inductions!

+Need to add couples of things(enhancements):
+1.creds.txt file to store credentials
+2.Avoid non-lectures(creates a empty pdf file when not found)